 Previous research has analysed the effect of traffic information on a transportation system.
 It has been shown that the information content, for example consisting of certain routes proposed for the traffic participants [8, 9] to achieve either individual or global social optimum performance or using local or global details of the traffic network when determining the routes [10, 11], has an effect on the traffic.
-In the case of large dynamic congestion games, learning by play-

-- ers ensures low social cost even with a dynamically changing player population [12].
-Providing inappropriate information to the traffic participants sometimes leads to undesirable situations such as one-sided congestion [13].
-In [14], the authors analyse how the information quality and its accuracy influences traffic, unlike the other mentioned studies where information is error free.
-It was shown - that drivers using forecast information, even with inaccuracy, produces a better impact on the traffic performance than present information.
-When predicted information containing errors is presented to a larger share of traffic participants, an even bigger improvement in performance is observed.
-In the current paper, this issue is further explored by first categorizing different errors and analysing - 75 the effect that each error can have.
+Providing inappropriate information to the traffic participants sometimes leads to undesirable situations such as one-sided congestion [12].
+In [13], the authors analyse how the information quality and its accuracy influences traffic, unlike the other mentioned studies where information is error free.
+It was shown that drivers using forecast information, even with inaccuracy, produces a better impact on the traffic performance than present information.
+When providing predicted information with errors to a larger share of users the improvement in performance is bigger.
+In this paper, we explore this issue further by first categorizing different errors and analysing the effect that each error can have.